MinecraftForge/Documentation/docs/blocks/blocks.md

 This method returns a hex representation of a color in an integer.

-The `IBlockState`, `IBlockAccess` and `BlockPos` passed to the method make it possible to change color multiplier dynamically. `BlockModelRenderer#renderModelBrightness(IBakedModel, IBlockState, float, boolean)` passes null `worldIn` and `pos` calling the method.
+The `IBlockState`, `IBlockAccess` and `BlockPos` passed to the method make it possible to change color multiplier dynamically, but the method can be called with null `IBlockAccess` and `BlockPos` by `BlockModelRenderer`, when it renders model's brightness.

 Tint indexes are specified for faces of an element in block's model JSON file.
 A face without a tint index won't be colored, and therefore won't have its color handler called.
 Block's digging and hitting particles are hardcoded to have zeroth tint index.

 ### Registering a Block Color Handler

-Block color handlers must be registered by calling `BlockColors#registerBlockColorHandler(IBlockColor, Block)` to function.
+Block color handlers must be registered by calling `BlockColors#registerBlockColorHandler(IBlockColor, Block...)` to function.
 Same can be done for muliple blocks.
 An instance of `BlockColors` can be obtained by calling `Minecraft#getBlockColors()`.

 This must be done during the initialization phase and only on the client side.

 ### Registering a Handler for `ItemBlock`

-Instances of `ItemBlock` are items, and so they must be [registered and colored](../items/items.md#coloring-an-item) as items are.
+Instances of `ItemBlock` are items, and so they must be [registered and colored][] as items are.

 Further Reading
 ---------------